milenmk/Hierarchy-Product-Category-Drop-Down-WordPress-plugin/README.txt

 After plugin activation, use shortcode `[hpcdd_show_selector]` to display the dropdown selects on your website

 == Changelog ==

-= 1.4.1 - Released: Mar, 01 - 2023 =
-* Minor fixes
-* NEW: CSS styling for submit button

-= 1.4.0 - Released: Frb, 22 - 2023 =
-* NEW: Option to set form submit button always active

-= 1.3.1 - Released: Oct, 26 - 2022 =
-* Minor fixes

-= 1.3.0 - Released: Oct, 24 - 2022 =
-* NEW: Select dropdown is disabled until parent option is selected
-* NEW: Submit button is disabled until last option is selected

-= 1.2.1 - Released: Oct, 4 - 2022 =
-* NEW setting to show or hide number of products after category name in drop-down

 = 1.2.0 - Released: Jul, 10 - 2022 =
 * fixed compatibility with some themes (showing categories instead of products)